 Note: Authors who receive funding from agencies that have public access mandate policies must retain the right to comply with these policies.
 Examples of public access mandates are the NIH Public Access Policy and the Howard Hughes Medical Institute Policy on Public Access to Publications.

 In some cases it may be necessary to negotiate with a publisher in order to retain rights that are not expressly noted by the publisher on the journal website or the publisher copyright agreement form.
 One way for authors to negotiate is to discuss their needs with the publisher or Editor-in-Chief.
 In most cases, the publisher or Editor-in-Chief will support the author’s rationale in favor of retaining of certain rights.
 Once an agreement is reached authors are encouraged to confirm what was agreed upon by doing one of the following:

 Any changes made directly on the form agreement must include the initials of the author and the initials of an authorized representative of the publisher, which are placed immediately adjacent to the handwritten or typewritten change.
 Any changes made and initialed by the author will have no legal effect without the approval of the publisher.

-NOTE: Some journal publishers have not updated their copyright agreement forms to correspond with the information provided in the instructions for authors section.
+NOTE: Some journal publishers have not updated their copyright agreement forms to harmonize with the information provided in the instructions for authors section.
 Authors are encouraged to carefully review the publisher copyright agreement form before signing to confirm that the anticipated uses and rights or the rights granted up front by the publisher are outlined on the form.
 If not, authors should seek clarification from the publisher before signing and ask if you can include an addendum.
-In some instances, a publisher will send a new copyright agreement form.